The-McGrail-Foundation/MIMEDefang-website/content/pages/man/mimedefang-multiplexor.md

 **-I *backlog***

 :   When **mimedefang-multiplexor** creates a listening socket, it
-    calculates the \"backlog\" argument to **listen**(2) based on the maximum number of workers.
+    calculates the "backlog" argument to **listen**(2) based on the maximum number of workers.
 However, you can explicitly set this backlog with the **-I** option.
 Setting the backlog to a high value (around 30-50) may help on a very busy server.
-If you see mail log messages saying \"MXCommand: socket: Connection refused\" during busy periods, then that\'s an indication you need a higher listen backlog.
+If you see mail log messages saying "MXCommand: socket: Connection refused" during busy periods, then that's an indication you need a higher listen backlog.

 **-L *interval***